AayushBadola/Student-Database/README.md

 ### `aquant.h` & `aquant.c`

 *   This is a custom utility library designed to provide more convenient and often safer alternatives to standard C functions.
+The `aquant.h` and `aquant.c` files for this library are included in this repository for ease of use.
+*   The standalone Aquant library project can be found at: <a href="https://github.com/AayushBadola/Aquant" target="_blank">**AayushBadola/Aquant**</a>.
 *   **`aquant.h`**: The header file, containing function declarations and type definitions (like `string` as `char*`).
 *   **`aquant.c`**: The implementation file for the functions declared in `aquant.h`.
 *   **Key functionalities provided by `aquant.h` used in this project**: